victormartinez/victormartinez.github.io/content/blog/2018/2018-02-02-Python_and_elasticsearch/index.md

 So you got lots of documents and need fast querying, huh?
 Or you have tons of data and need to process and extract metrics.
 Either way, Elasticsearch (ES) can be a powerful engine to help you index, query and extract metrics from its document-driven storage.
 This post is very straightforward and intends to show how to use python to interact with the engine and index/retrieve/query documents.

-The python community has develop two well known projects: [elasticsearch-py](http://elasticsearch-py.readthedocs.io/) and [elasticsearch-dsl](http://elasticsearch-dsl.readthedocs.io/).
+The python community has developed two well known projects: [elasticsearch-py](http://elasticsearch-py.readthedocs.io/) and [elasticsearch-dsl](http://elasticsearch-dsl.readthedocs.io/).
 While the former provides some tools to interact with ES and, IMHO, a more granular control over the actions, the latter was built to help you with the search and persistence.
 Let’s check that.

 ## Connecting